 Prepare for the weather, as it's extremely windy and you could have a blizzard come through at any moment.
 The best time to hike in Torres Del Paine is from November-March when it's summertime.

-If you plan to camp in Torres Del Paine National Park
+Option 1: camp in Torres Del Paine National Park

 - Take the 7 AM bus to the Amarga entrance at Torres Del Paine National Park.